jorenberg/legal/docs/README.md

 ## About
 [Sequomics Corporation](http://sequomics.com/), is a startup innovative scientific and digital agency, based in the heart of Bangalore, Karnataka, India.

+We are very passionate about invention and innovation through Research and Discovery activity.
+Our involvement mainly in Algorithms, Data Science, Machine Learning, NLP, Predictive Analytics, Data Visualisation, Scientific Computing, as well as in Information & Technical Architecture, providing best software solutions through commitments.